September 16, 2023 - Fredericksburg, TX

 All who have a general to professional interest in the periods around World War II in the Pacific.
 We especially recommend this symposium to educators, historians, and members of organizations that study these periods.

-The 2022 symposium will be hybrid, hosting speakers and guests both in-person and online.
-In-person sessions will be live-streamed for online attendees, who can also participate in live Q/A.
+The 2023 symposium will be held in person.
+In-person sessions will be live-streamed for online attendees, who can also participate in live Q&A.

 In-Person Registration (includes access to all on-site sessions)

 Please note In-Person Registration includes a light breakfast, a catered lunch, and happy hour.
 In-person registrants have the opportunity to participate in a happy hour meet and greet with the speakers on Friday, September 15th.
 More information to come.

 - Active Duty Military: $132

 Virtual Registration (includes remote access to all sessions on Saturday, September 16, 2023)

 - Five Star Members: FREE